great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/missingness.md

 ### System anomalies

 **Context**: This use case differs significantly from the previously discussed cases, as it reflects an expectation about the system being monitored rather than just data quality.
-Here, GX can serve a dual role: ensuring data quality and performing a more classical alerting/observability function.
+Here, GX can serve a dual role: ensuring data quality and performing a more classical alerting & observability function.
 For example, an increase in error rates might lead to an error field being unexpectedly populated.

 **GX solution**: Ensure fields that should typically be `NULL`, such as those that denote errors, remain unpopulated under normal circumstances.